-

 Suet was apparently used both raw and rendered (refined) in 18th century cooking.
 While some of the original recipes specified the use of rendered suet, most seemed to leave the option open.
 It is fairly common for recipes to instruct the … Continue reading

-Posted in 1700's, 18th century, historic cooking, Ingredients, Recipe, Video
+Posted in 18th Century Cooking, Historic Cooking, Ingredients, Recipe, Video

 Tagged processing, render, rundell, suet. tallow

-7 Comments
+23 Comments

-Suet, Part two: What it is, What it isn’t, and What to Look For.
+Suet, Part two: What it is, What it isn’t, and What to Look For

 In my last post, I took a brief look at the important role suet had in 18th century foodways as well as in life in general.
 I gave an over-simplified explanation that suet is the hard fat from the loins … Continue reading

-Posted in Uncategorized
+Posted in Ingredients

-6 Comments
+37 Comments

 Suet, Part One: Its role in 18th Century Foodways and Life